openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Dedicated-resources/dedicated-resources.md

 ![Dedicated resources modal](img/Dedicated-resources-1-0.jpg)
-This feature is available only for nodes with the label 'cpumanager=true' It is specifed within the modal.
+This feature is available only for nodes with the label 'cpumanager=true' It is specified within the modal.
 On landing on the modal, the nodes checker already checked for matching nodes.

-![Dedicated resources modal - no nodes found](img/Dedicated-resources-1-1.jpg) In case no mathcing nodes found, the Nodes checker will warn that.
+![Dedicated resources modal - no nodes found](img/Dedicated-resources-1-1.jpg) In case no matching nodes found, the Nodes checker will warn that.
 Applying this feature is still possible.

 ![vm page](img/Dedicated-resources-2-0.jpg)